-Undoubtably, the key events and exercises that have played a role in this growth have been the Message Understanding Conferences (MUCs) in 1996 and 1998, and three workshops associated with the Automatic Content Extraction (ACE) program in 2004, 2005 and 2007.
+Undoubtably, the key events and exercises that have played a role in this growth have been the Message Understanding Conferences (MUCs) in 1996 and 1998, and three workshops associated with the Automatic Content Extraction (ACE) program1 in 2004, 2005 and 2007.
 While both MUC evaluations covered only recognition of two types of temporal expressions (dates and times), there has been a significant increase in the level of task difficulty in the ACE competitions.
 The fundamental move forward here was the addition of a normalisation task to the recognition task: annotations were provided for the interpretation of dates and times by using TIMEX2, a slightly modified version of ISO 8601, as the standard for the representation of normalized dates and times.
-The introduction of TIMEX2 also influenced the recognition task, as the range of the temporal expressions to be recognised was broadened significantly as compared to the MUC-6 and MUC-7 task definitions.
+The introduction of TIMEX2 also influenced the recognised was broadened significantly as compared to the MUC-6 and MUC-7 task definitions.

 Subsequently, the TIMEX2 standard has evolved through a number of versions, partially due to the wide interest it has received in the community, and the existence of the ACE program and similar competitions.
 This has also resulted in quite a large number of temporal expression taggers being constructed by the participants in these competitions.
-Details of the current, and most likely final, version of the annotation standard are provided in [1].
+Details of the current, and most likely final, version of the standard are provided in (Ferro et al., 2005).